A Lesson to Learn: Advanced Micro Devices Inc. (AMD)

 Rosenblatt gave a rating of “Buy” to AMD, setting the target price at $150 in the report published on July 28th of the current year.

-After a stumble in the market that brought AMD to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.43% of gains for the given period.
+After a stumble in the market that brought AMD to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.11% of loss for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMD starting from Papermaster Mark D, who sale 55,000 shares at the price of $88.81 back on Jul 15.
-After this action, Papermaster Mark D now owns 1,209,795 shares of Advanced Micro Devices Inc., valued at $4,884,543 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMD starting from CALDWELL JOHN EDWARD, who sale 15,000 shares at the price of $101.62 back on Jul 30.
+After this action, CALDWELL JOHN EDWARD now owns 59,672 shares of Advanced Micro Devices Inc., valued at $1,524,300 using the latest closing price.

-GRASBY PAUL DARREN, the EVP & CSO of Advanced Micro Devices Inc., sale 17,788 shares at $86.30 during a trade that took place back on Jun 25, which means that GRASBY PAUL DARREN is holding 44,111 shares at $1,535,104 based on the most recent closing price.
+Norrod Forrest Eugene, the SVP & GM DESG of Advanced Micro Devices Inc., sale 28,500 shares at $98.78 during a trade that took place back on Jul 29, which means that Norrod Forrest Eugene is holding 268,641 shares at $2,815,163 based on the most recent closing price.

 Stock Fundamentals for AMD